TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 Export Map
 :	Exports the map to a file.
 This file should be different from the actual file where the map is stored.

+    Layers marked "Omit From Export" will not be present in the exported map.

     Parameter 	Description
     ---------   -----------